JustinTheyskens/WorkoutTrackerAPI/README.md

 - Users can sort workouts by name or weight.
 - Users can sort runs by name or location.

 ## Technology
 - Java
 - Spring Boot (ORM)
 - PostgreSQL
 - Spring MVC (Web API Framework)
 - JUnit (Backend Testing)
-- Azure (for application hosting)
-- Github Actions for CICD Pipeline
-- Docker for containerization